getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 **Congratulations**, you have now successfully created a new page in Grav.
 There is much more you can do with Grav, so please continue reading to find out about more advanced capabilities and in-depth features.

+>>> If you have any issues accessing this new page, you probably either missing your `.htaccess` file (Apache web server only) or you may need to edit the `RewriteBase` command in you `.htaccess` file.
+Please consult the [Troubleshooting](../troubleshooting) section for more information.

 [installation]: installation
 [folderstructure]: folder-structure
 [syntax]: ../content/markdown